Turn Hours Into Minutes

 The AI data bottleneck

 A model is only as current as its data.
-Ingestion pipelines that move data at tens of thousands of rows per second become the rate-limiting factor in AI development cycles — not compute, not model architecture.
-The pipeline stalls the training loop.
+Ingestion pipelines that move data at tens of thousands of rows per second become the rate-limiting factor in AI development cycles.
+The pipeline stalls the refresh, evaluation, and fine-tuning cycle.
 DataForge removes the stall.

-DataForge delivers data to the destination at the physical limit of the underlying hardware — not at the limit of API coordination overhead, serialization round-trips, or staging bottlenecks.
-On enterprise infrastructure, that is 8+ million rows per second.
-On a standard cloud instance, it is hundreds of thousands.
-In both cases, the constraint is hardware, not software.
+DataForge moves data to the destination at the physical limit of the underlying hardware — not at the limit of API coordination overhead, serialization round-trips, or staging bottlenecks.
+The constraint is hardware, not software: on enterprise infrastructure that sustains 8+ million rows per second, on a standard cloud instance hundreds of thousands.
+Ingestion time becomes iteration time.

 Deterministic parity for training integrity